Sepp Straka: Professional career

 In February 2022, Straka became the first Austrian to win on the PGA Tour when he won The Honda Classic in Palm Beach Gardens, Florida.
 He shot a final round 66 to win by one shot over Shane Lowry.
 In August 2022, Straka tied for the lead with Will Zalatoris after 72 holes at the FedEx St. Jude Championship; on the third sudden-death playoff hole, he hit his tee shot into the water, and Zalatoris prevailed with a bogey.

 Early in the 2022–23 PGA Tour season, at the Sanderson Farms Championship, Straka lost another sudden-death playoff, this time to Mackenzie Hughes.
 In July 2023, Straka won the John Deere Classic for his second win on the tour.
-Following this, Straka finished a joint second in The Open Championship to Brian Harman, six shots back, but his best finish in a major to date.
+Following this, Straka finished a joint second in The Open Championship to Brian Harman, six shots back, marking his best finish in a major to date.

 In September 2023, Straka played on the European team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
 The European team won 16.5–11.5 and Straka went 1–2–0 including a loss in his Sunday singles match against Justin Thomas.

 In January 2025, Straka won The American Express by two shots over Justin Thomas.

 In May 2025, Straka won the Truist Championship at Philadelphia Cricket Club for his second victory of the PGA Tour season.

 Personal life

 During his time at the University of Georgia, Straka was nicknamed "Ox" in reference to his large size at 6 ft 3 in, 220 lb, and his resemblance to John Candy's character Dewey Oxberger in the film Stripes.

-Straka's wife Paige attended Auburn University, and they met at the Auburn Sky Bar during an Auburn–Georgia football game.
+Straka's wife, Paige, attended Auburn University, and they met at the Auburn Sky Bar during an Auburn–Georgia football game.
 They married in 2021 and had their first child, a son, in 2023.
 They had a second child in 2025.